ankitpakhale/KANHA/README.md

 - **Education**
 - **Training**
 - **Recruitment**
+- **Other**

+---

 I hope **KANHA** helps you achieve your evaluation goals!
-For more information or to provide feedback, visit at [https://ankitpakhale.netlify.app](https://https://ankitpakhale.netlify.app).
+For more information or to provide feedback, visit at [https://ankitpakhale.netlify.app](https://ankitpakhale.netlify.app).
 I’d love to hear from you!